 2. Educate Yourself

 Next, learn about the inner workings of appealing careers and get experience in as many of them as you can.
-Attend workshops, for instance, do some observing, subbing, and volunteering; maybe offer to assist busy professionals.
+Attend workshops, for instance, and do some observing, subbing or volunteering.

 4. Fill Many Niches